Check What Version of Windows 10 You Have install on your computer/laptop

 Check windows 10 version

 Windows offer different ways, to check the version, edition, build number or check its 32 bit or 64-bit windows installed on your computer.
-Here this post explains how to check windows 10 version using the command prompt, system information, settings app or from about windows.
+Here this post explains how to check the windows 10 version using the command prompt, system information, settings app or from about windows.

 Check Windows 10 version from settings